By Linda Scales

 Five decades after computer science programs were introduced in Canadian universities, women’s enrolment in them has stagnated at about 25%.
 As part of her quest to understand why, a uOttawa doctoral student in the Department of History recently had the opportunity to examine a fascinating trove of museum artifacts related to her thesis topic.

-Jennifer Thivierge, who is researching the development of computer science programs in Canada, is one of two recipients of the new Ingenium-uOttawa Fellowship in Gender, Science and Technology, offered annually to two graduate students from any faculty.
+Jennifer Thivierge, who is researching the development of computer science programs in Canada, is one of two recipients of the new Ingenium-uOttawa Fellowship in Gender, Science and Technology, offered to two graduate students from any faculty.
 The four-month fellowships allow recipients pursuing public history projects to consult the three museum collections that make up Ingenium: the Canada Agriculture and Food Museum, the Canada Aviation and Space Museum, and the Canada Science and Technology Museum.
 In addition to Thivierge, a second inaugural recipient, Ghazaleh Jerban, a common law doctoral student, will research gender aspects of intellectual property law.

 This past summer, the Canada Science and Technology Museum provided space, resources and access to its collection to Thivierge, so she could study the “keypunch girls” and the history of Canadian women in computer science.
 This included access to artifacts such as keypunch machines and card sorters, from the 1950s to the 1980s.